guilherme0066/PortfolioBD/README.md

 <p>Para a criação do front-end do projeto, foram utilizadas as tecnologias: VUE.JS, HTML, CSS E TYPESCRIPT</p>
 <p>Para a criação do back-end do projeto, foram utilizadas as tecnologias: TYPESCRIPT E NEST</p>
 <p>Para a criação do banco de dados do projeto, foram utilizadas as tecnologia: SQL E MYSQL</p>
-<p>Para a criação dos testse do projeto, foram utilizadas as tecnologia:  VITEST E JEST</p>
+<p>Para a criação dos testes do projeto, foram utilizadas as tecnologia:  VITEST E JEST</p>
 <p>Para a comunicação do grupo, foi utilizada a tecnologia: DISCORD</p>

 # Contribuições Pessoais